SoftBank Group's $108 billion Vision Fund 2 draws in Microsoft, Apple

 SoftBank in May said the first fund had generated a 45% internal rate of return for investors in its common shares, or 29% when debt-like preferred shares are included - though the gains still exist mostly on paper.

-On Friday, it said other participants in the second fund will include the National Investment Corporation of National Bank of Kazakhstan, Standard Chartered Bank PLC and undisclosed parties from Taiwan.
+On Friday, it said other participants in the second fund will include the National Investment Corporation of National Bank of Kazakhstan, Standard Chartered Bank PLC (STAN.L), undisclosed parties from Taiwan and the fund’s own managers.

-The new fund has broad backing from Japan’s financial industry including units of the three mega banks, Mitsubishi UFJ Financial Group Inc, Sumitomo Mitsui Financial Group Inc and Mizuho Financial Group Inc, SoftBank’s statement showed.
+The new fund has broad backing from Japan’s financial industry including units of the three mega banks, Mitsubishi UFJ Financial Group Inc (8306.T), Sumitomo Mitsui Financial Group Inc (8316.T) and Mizuho Financial Group Inc (8411.T), SoftBank’s statement showed.

-It said Daiwa Securities Group Inc, Dai-ichi Life Holdings Inc and Sumitomo Mitsui Trust Holdings Inc are also set to participate.
+It said Daiwa Securities Group Inc (8601.T), Dai-ichi Life Holdings Inc (8750.T) and Sumitomo Mitsui Trust Holdings Inc (8309.T) have also signed memoranda of understanding (MOU).

 “The objective of the fund is to facilitate the continued acceleration of the AI revolution through investment in market-leading, tech-enabled growth companies,” SoftBank said in its statement.